cartogram/rnd-summit-web-workshop/Step 3: Query.md

 	// …more fields
 ```

 When our client requests a REST endpoint we have no way of knowing if they are actually using every piece of data we return.
 The obvious problem here is that we are over fetching, sending more information across the network then we need, but these unused fields do more than impact the size of the response.
-They could be costly to compute, resulting in needless effort on the server's part, and depreciating any of these fields is seen as too high a risk, we could unknowingly break clients that rely on any field we depreciate.
+They could be costly to compute, resulting in needless effort on the server's part. lastly, depreciating any of these fields is seen as too high a risk, we could unknowingly break clients that rely on any field we depreciate.

 **3. A REST API is weakly typed and relies on documentation to express its capabilities and data.**